Share to: share facebook share twitter share wa share telegram print page

 • In 2006, the Bollywood film Fanaa, portraying places in Kashmir, was filmed at Zakopane, mainly because of the risks associated with insurgency in Kashmir, as well due to some similarities in a mountain landscape.[citation needed][24]

-• Leo Frankowski mentions the Tatras several times in his science fiction novels in the Conrad Stargard series.
+• Leo Frankowski mentions the Tatras several times in his science fiction novels in the Adventures of Conrad Stargard series.

 • The Tatra Mountains are the setting of the 2024 Netflix crime drama television series Detective Forst, based on the Forst series by Remigiusz Mróz.[25]